samwatsonn/ciphers/README.md

 # A collection of automatic cipher decryption programs

-This is a collection of some of the cipher decryption programs I wrote for the National Cipher Challenge.
+This is a collection of some of the cipher decryption programs I wrote for the National Cipher Challenge 2017/2018/2019.
 They are written in JavaScript as they were orginally used a part of a private website I created for myself and my teammates.
 As such I have to go through each to make them more readable and that task is still in progress.
 See below for a list of currently upload programs.

 Current Programs:
  - Automatic Monoalphabetic Substitution solver